Search Results for: PTSD

 Please Note: A service dog must never be trained or reinforced for guarding or protection behaviors.
 Per our accreditation requirements, Service Dogs for America does not train for behaviors such as guarding, protecting, or searching rooms or spaces for an enemy or threat.

-Next: Once you have reviewed all Pre-App Guidelines, if you would like to proceed, please complete the Preliminary Application via the button below*.
+Next: Once you have reviewed the entire Procedure for Application document, if you would like to proceed, please complete the Preliminary Application via the button below*.

 • Preliminary applications are reviewed in a timely manner.
 If the applicant meets SDA’s selection criteria, a letter will be sent out along with a full application packet to the address provided.